pmcgoohan/targeting-zero-mev/content-layer.md

 As skipper 3 is the final skipper, only it’s skip message can grant the printer the authority to skip the set.

-We have still achieved a consensus on skipping the set, but with this process we have also ensured that this takes at least 3 latency windows (perhaps around 4 seconds) giving the shufflers and pickers a fair chance to respond.
+We have still achieved a consensus on skipping the set, but with this process we have also ensured that this takes at least 3 latency widths (perhaps around 4 seconds) giving the shufflers and pickers a fair chance to respond.

 There may have to be several skipper delay lines in this case, as the chance of reaching a consensus to skip in series (skip threshold = skipper count) is usually smaller than in parallel (skip threshold &lt;= skipper count).
 Also the delay line itself can now halt, so for now we let them work in parallel instead.